grayhemp/pgcookbook/database_server_configuration.md

 Where `PID` is a process ID of any running postgres process.

-And this one to check if it used at all.
+And this one is to check if it used at all.

     cat /proc/meminfo | grep -i huge